Graciekan21/learnAPI/README.md

 **Validator Results**

-All folders were checked using flake8, revealing several issues such as lines too long, blank spaces, indentation, and missing docstrings.
+All folders were checked using CI python Linter, revealing several issues such as lines too long, blank spaces, indentation, and missing docstrings.

-All issues were resolved except for lines too long in migration files (since these are auto-generated, they were not fixed) and the auth validator lines in settings.py, which are part of the framework and seem unbreakable.
+All issues were resolved except for lines too long in Settings.py and in env.py, files (since these are auto-generated, they were not fixed) and the auth validator lines in settings.py, is unbreakable.

 A warning about env.py being imported but unused was ignored because it is used in the development version.